-You’ll also get card benefits such as Apple Pay, extended warranty, Citi Price Rewind, and damage/theft purchase protection, plus insurances for travel, accidents, car rentals, lost baggage, and trip cancellation.
+You’ll also get card benefits such as Apple Pay, extended warranty, Citi Price Rewind, and damage/theft purchase protection, plus insurances for travel, accidents, lost baggage, and trip cancellation.

-This is a special benefit available to Citi / AAdvantage Platinum Select MasterCard members.
+This is a special benefit available to AAdvantage Platinum Select World Elite card members.
 Every other month, you will be eligible for a reduced fare flight.

-The foreign transaction fee on this card is 3%.
+No; there is no foreign transaction fee on this card.

-With the Citi / AAdvantage Platinum Select MasterCard, you get access to a variety of travel insurances.
+With the AAdvantage Platinum Select World Elite card, you get access to a variety of travel insurances.